 "This is a unique gift," he tells the Guardian, "and we are at risk of losing it."

-That record should draw more attention, Quiroga says, both from scientists and tourists.
+That title should draw more attention, Quiroga says, both from scientists and tourists.
 Venezuelan tourism minister Andres Izarra seems to agree, pledging earlier this year to invest in an "eco-tourism route" around the area.
 With or without such a spotlight, though, there are reminders of the storm's iconic status everywhere — even on the flag for the Venezuelan state of Zulia, where the storm lives:

 For a glimpse of what the Catatumbo Lightning looks like in action, check out the video below: